 “Being deeply loved by someone gives you strength, while loving someone deeply gives you courage.” – Lao Tzu

-Strength, courage and getting in shape are terms often applied to fitness and working out.
-But when it comes to getting your love life in shape, what does exercising with your “sweat-heart” have to do with it?
-The answer is PLENTY!
+When it comes to getting your love life in shape, what does exercising with your significant other have to do with it?
+As it turns out, there's a lot...

-John Gottman, Ph.D., offers seven principles for couples to follow on the road to happily ever after.
-Check these out and see how making a steady diet of gym dates will not only help you stick to your fitness program (94% of couples who work out together do), but also help you stick with—and enjoy—your relationship, too.
+John Gottman, Ph.D., offers seven principles for couples to follow on the road to "happily ever after."
+Check these out and see how making a steady habit of gym dates will not only help you stick to your fitness program (94% of couples who work out together do), but also help you stick with—and enjoy—your relationship, too.

 1. Enhance your love map.